-This course focuses on the delivery of Christian education in a local church context to foster strategic church development.
+Students will explore and evaluate the delivery of Christian education in a local church context in order to foster strategic church development.
 Both traditional and contemporary Christian education methods for all age groups will be studied.
-Specific attention will be given to both Sunday School and small cell groups as agents of Christian education.
+Specific attention will be given to both Sunday School and small groups as agents of Christian education.

-CEAM8306 Risk Management and Church Policy (3 hours) Dean, Welch
+CEAM8306 Risk Management and Church Policy (3 hours) Dean, Faculty

 Churches face an increasingly complex system of rules and regulations imposed by the courts, the government, and common sense.
 Church leaders will learn to navigate the waters of risk management and establish sound church practices.
 Risk management describes the process of protecting the persons in the church and the church itself from problems in areas such as insurance, property management, safety, paid and volunteer staff screening and training, contracts, policies, and vehicle liability.
-This course will help church leaders identify risk areas prior to a loss or tragedy and establish and implement processes for risk management.
+Church leaders will identify risk areas prior to a loss or tragedy and establish and implement processes for risk management.